studio24/security-principles/data-in-transit-protection.md

 Accessing cloud services requires secure connection to VPN and authentication via SSH key.

-_Is this accurate:_

 Cloud database services are locked down so they can only be accessed via cloud web servers.
-Authentication is via a password.
+Authentication is via a unique user and password.

 API services are locked down by IP address and authentication key if they are private.